 This workshop will cover strategies for planning, designing, and installing professional-looking, collections-based displays and exhibitions using low-cost, readily available, preservation quality materials.

-This two day conference will explore the guiding principles to collecting and caring for artifacts of key historic importance from the recent past.
-Participants will attend general sessions in the morning and then have the option to select from concurrent
+This two-day conference will explore the guiding principles to collecting and caring for artifacts of key historic importance from the recent past.
+Participants will attend general sessions in the morning and then have the option to select from concurrent sessions,

 This two-day program will focus on the fundamentals of identifying and caring for photographic collections.
 Participants will gain a holistic view of identifying photographic materials, caring for these collections, developing appropriate handling and display procedures, and establishing safe storage environments.